Planktonicker/Lasertagopen/README.md

 3D prints

 Included the F3D files in case you want to edit, the main body hosues all the goods, the extention helps to convert it into a full tagger with grip and nerf stock adapter.
+Do note you need 3 IR receiver fore this build, feel free to add or remove to your needs. wire them in parrallel

 📜 License